 The heavy gauge wire of the Rock-Runner bouncer is important to imparting the stuttering action I favor, and, for a bit of added attraction, I prefer a #4 fish hook in either orange or pink to carry the leech or crawler.
 I’ve seen many days where that added speck of color on the hook made a big difference in upping our daily walleye catches.

 When crawler rigging, it’s often helpful to tie in a second #4 hook to the snell as well.
 That second hook can be very helpful in hooking those short-biting walleyes!

 This rigging not only does a great job of triggering bites but can be fished quicker (often effectively around .8 mph) than other presentations, meaning I can cover more water and put my baits in front of more fish during the fishing day than with other presentations.

 A typical early summer fishing day with this rigging often involves checking several potential fish-holding spots and only when fishing when fish are “seen” on the locator.
 Several quick passes through an area often yield a few fish and then it’s on to the next spot.

 Early summer and walleye fishing often go hand-in-hand for many anglers.
 Putting the tips just offered here to use is a good way to spend a summer day and will often lead to a fresh fish dinner too!

-As always, good luck on the water, and remember to include a youngster in your next outdoors adventure!
+As always, good luck on the water, and remember to include a youngster in your next outdoor adventure!

 Mike Frisch hosts the popular Fishing the Midwest TV series.
 Visit Fishing the Midwest’s new website www.fishingthemidwest.com to learn more.